MohitGoel92/Microsoft-Excel/README.md

 Method can only be used in VBA, but not in an Excel worksheet.
 In terms of declaration, *Method* is the same as *Function* except that *Method* only works for a particular Object.

 In Excel, “Object” mostly refers to a Range, Worksheet or Workbook.
-Each Object has it own set of Methods, for example, Range has its exclusive Method called “Autofill” used to autofill formula in the cells below.
+Each Object has its own set of Methods, for example, Range has its exclusive Method called “Autofill” used to autofill formulas in the cells below.

 ```
 Set sourceRange = Worksheets("Sheet1").Range("A1:A2")